-This work has two key implications.
-First, by removing the need for costly recalculations, TEA helps democratize the creation of foundation models in chemistry, enabling research groups with limited computational resources to contribute more effectively.
-Second, MACE-Osaka24 shows that a single model can achieve high accuracy across both molecular and inorganic domains, suggesting a new level of interoperability.
-As data-driven discovery expands, the ability to seamlessly handle both organic and inorganic chemical spaces will accelerate catalyst design, functional material development, and the exploration of complex reactions.
-Together, the TEA framework and MACE-Osaka24 point the way toward truly universal MLIPs, enabling the next generation of foundation models to go beyond traditional domain boundaries.
+This study has two key implications.
+First, by eliminating the necessity of costly recalculations, TEA aids in democratizing the construction of foundation models in chemistry, enabling researchers with limited computational resources to contribute more effectively.
+Second, MACE-Osaka24 reveals that a single model can exhibit high accuracies across the molecular and inorganic domains, suggesting a new level of interoperability.
+As data-driven discoveries expands, the capacity to seamlessly handle organic and inorganic chemical spaces is expected to accelerate catalyst design, functional material development, and the exploration of complex reactions.
+The TEA framework and MACE-Osaka24 point toward truly universal MLIPs, enabling the next generation of foundation models to advance beyond traditional domain boundaries.

-The remainder of this paper is organized as follows.
-In Section~\ref{sec:related}, we review related works on learning from datasets generated under different computational conditions.
-Section~\ref{sec:method} introduces our TEA method, followed by details of the integrated datasets and the process of building multi-domain universal MLIPs.
-In Section~\ref{sec:results}, we assess the accuracy of the constructed multi-domain universal MLIP using a range of benchmarks: we compare predicted reaction barriers for organic molecules, evaluate lattice constants for inorganic crystals, and perform molecular dynamics simulations for liquid water.
-Section~\ref{sec:discussion} discusses the implications of our findings and suggests directions for future research.
-Finally, we present our conclusions in Section~\ref{sec:conclusion}.